Percutaneous Tibial Nerve Stimulation (PTNS) for Voiding Dysfunction

 CPT 64590 Insertion or replacement of peripheral or gastric neurostimulator pulse generator or receiver, direct or inductive coupling, does not apply.
 The stimulation devices used in PTNS are not implanted.

 Voiding dysfunction manifested as overactive bladder symptoms is characterized by a strong urge to urinate (urinary urgency) that may prevent a patient from getting to the toilet before leaking urine (urge incontinence).
-Posterior tibial nerve stimulation (PTNS) is a technique of electrical neuromodulation used for treating voiding dysfunction.
+Percutneous tibial nerve stimulation (PTNS, also known as posterior tibial nerve stimulation) is a technique of electrical neuromodulation used primarilyfor treating voiding dysfunction.
 The tibial nerve is stimulated using a fine-needle electrode inserted slightly above the ankle, and low-voltage electrical current is delivered.
 The recommended course of treatment is 12 weekly 30-minute sessions followed by an individualized maintenance schedule.

 The procedure for PTNS consists of the insertion of a needle above the medial malleolus into the posterior tibial nerve followed by the application of low-voltage (10 mA, 1-10 Hz frequency) electrical stimulation that produces sensory and motor responses (i.e., a tickling sensation and plantar flexion or fanning of all toes).
 Noninvasive PTNS has also been delivered with surface electrodes.
 The recommended course of treatment is an initial series of 12 weekly office-based treatments followed by an individualized maintenance treatment schedule.